 The format that the swapchain exposes for its images can be different between platforms and even GPUs, so it’s necessary that you store the image format that the swapchain wants, as rendering on a different format will cause artifacts or crashes.

-Swapchains are a list of images, accessible by the operating system for display to the screen.
+Swapchains hold a list of images and image-views, accessible by the operating system for display to the screen.
 You can create swapchains with more or less images, but generally you will want only 2 or 3 images to perform double-buffer or triple-buffer rendering.

-The most important thing when creating a swapchain is to select a Present Mode, this is how the swapchain “works” logically.
+The most important thing when creating a swapchain is to select a Present Mode, this controls how the swapchain syncronizes to the screen display.

 - VK_PRESENT_MODE_IMMEDIATE_KHR Makes the swapchain not wait for anything, and accept instant pushing of images.
 This will likely result in tearing, generally not recommended.